Abhishekkr93/Covid-Count/README.md

 - Live Link : https://covid-counting.netlify.app/
 - API used :  https://api.covid19india.org/ and https://apisetu.gov.in/public/api/cowin

+Also,  I would like to request you all to help others in these difficult times and try to avoid going out as much as possible.
+Nothing lasts forever.
+Not even the coronavirus.
+So stay home, stay safe and fight hard.

-## Stay safe, Stay home and Participate in the Vaccination Drive.
+## Take Care, Stay safe, Stay home and Participate in the Vaccination Drive.

 # Thank You!